1997–98 Seattle SuperSonics season

 The 1997–98 Seattle SuperSonics season was the 30th season for the Seattle SuperSonics in the National Basketball Association.

+Season summary

+Off-season

-During the off-season, the SuperSonics acquired All-Star forward Vin Baker from the Milwaukee Bucks in a three-team trade, re-acquired former Sonics guard Dale Ellis from the Denver Nuggets, and signed free agents Jerome Kersey, and Greg Anthony.
+During the off-season, the SuperSonics acquired All-Star forward Vin Baker from the Milwaukee Bucks in a three-team trade, re-acquired former SuperSonics All-Star guard Dale Ellis from the Denver Nuggets, and signed free agents Jerome Kersey, and Greg Anthony.

+Regular season

-The SuperSonics got off to a fast start with a 13–3 record, after posting a 7-game winning streak in November, despite losing Kersey to a stress fracture in his left foot, as he only played just 37 games.
-The team posted an 8-game winning streak between December and January, winning 29 of their first 35 games of the regular season, then later on holding the league's best record before the All-Star break with a 37–10 record.
-The SuperSonics finished tied in first place in the Pacific Division along with the Los Angeles Lakers with a 61–21 record, and earned the second seed in the Western Conference; the team also qualified for the NBA playoffs for the eighth consecutive year.
+With the addition of Baker and Ellis, the SuperSonics got off to a fast start with a 13–3 record, after posting a seven-game winning streak in November, despite losing Kersey to a stress fracture in his left foot, as he only played just 37 games.
+The team posted an eight-game winning streak between December and January, winning 29 of their first 35 games of the regular season, and then later on holding the league's best record at 37–10 before the All-Star break.
+The SuperSonics finished tied in first place in the Pacific Division along with the Los Angeles Lakers with a 61–21 record, and earned the second seed in the Western Conference; the team qualified for the NBA playoffs for the eighth consecutive year.

-Baker averaged 19.2 points and 8.0 rebounds per game, while Gary Payton averaged 19.2 points, 8.3 assists and 2.3 steals per game, led the SuperSonics with 134 three-point field goals, and was named to the All-NBA First Team, and to the NBA All-Defensive First Team.
-In addition, Detlef Schrempf provided the team with 15.8 points, 7.1 rebounds and 4.4 assists per game, while Ellis played a sixth man role off the bench, averaging 11.8 points per game along 127 three-point field goals, while shooting .464 in three-point field goal percentage, and Hersey Hawkins contributed 10.5 points and 1.8 steals per game along with 125 three-point field goals.
-Sam Perkins contributed 7.2 points per game off the bench, and starting center Jim McIlvaine led the team with 1.8 blocks per game.
+Baker averaged 19.2 points and 8.0 rebounds per game, and was named to the All-NBA Second Team, while Gary Payton averaged 19.2 points, 8.3 assists and 2.3 steals per game, led the SuperSonics with 134 three-point field goals, and was named to the All-NBA First Team, and to the NBA All-Defensive First Team.
+In addition, Detlef Schrempf provided the team with 15.8 points, 7.1 rebounds and 4.4 assists per game, while Ellis played a sixth man role off the bench, averaging 11.8 points per game along 127 three-point field goals, while shooting .464 in three-point field goal percentage, and Hersey Hawkins contributed 10.5 points and 1.8 steals per game, along with 125 three-point field goals.
+Also off the bench, Sam Perkins contributed 7.2 points per game, while Kersey averaged 6.3 points and 3.6 rebounds per game, Anthony contributed 5.2 points and 2.6 assists per game, and starting center Jim McIlvaine provided with 3.2 points, 3.3 rebounds and 1.8 blocks per game.